 Start with naming the emotion.
 Just calling the emotion is a big step.
 Celebrate that you’ve taken the first step, and then build a habit of putting into words what you’ve struggled to define in the past.

 Be present and breathe.
-Once you’re comfortable naming the emotions, don’t immediately switch off or distract yourself.
+Once comfortable naming the emotions, don’t immediately switch off or distract yourself.
 Be present and take a moment to breathe calmly and deeply.

 Build tolerance.
 Slowly build your tolerance by sitting longer.
 You can also increase your tolerance by journaling.
 Start by writing down the emotions you’ve identified.
 Then, write down what was happening when you felt those emotions.
-If you know what triggered you, write that down too.
+If you know what triggered you, write that down, too.
 As you write, your thoughts will begin to flow, and the intensity of emotion decreases typically.

 This builds emotional intelligence and helps you be more in control of how you feel and the impact those emotions have on your life.
 That way, you aren’t waiting until you explode or implode.

-What are the Different Emotions and What Do They Mean?
+What are the Different Emotions, and What Do They Mean?

 Joy